AmeriCorps Responds to COVID-19

 Education has been significantly disrupted by the COVID-19 pandemic.
 Throughout the last year, AmeriCorps members and AmeriCorps Seniors volunteers have continued to support students in remote and in-person environments in flexible and creative ways.
 They will continue to address students’ social, emotional, and academic development, providing crucial assistance to teachers, administrators, and school communities.

-Contact tracing in Colorado
+COVID-19 Relief in Colorado

 AmeriCorps VISTA members are part of a four-state initiative to create a comprehensive and collaborative approach to address food insecurity.
 Members organize community coalitions, break down silos between service providers, develop tools to help local leaders better target services, apply for grants, and cultivate new relationships with private sector partners to support food banks.
 They also recruit and train additional volunteers to help with food delivery programs and conduct outreach to help increase awareness of and enrollment in support programs, such as SNAP.